astronomer/docs/astro/deployment-settings.md

 - Transfer a Deployment to another Workspace in your Organization.
 - Delete a Deployment.

 You also have configuration options that allow you to customize the resource use, infrastructure, and performance of your Deployment.
-This means you can optimize how your deployment uses resources, so you can improve the efficeincy of your Deployment processing, optimize compute resources, or enable advanced use cases for workload and cost optimization.
-The following configuration options enable you to specialize your Deployment configuration to get the maximum performance out of your Astro resources:
+This means you can optimize how your Deployment uses resources, so you can improve the efficiency of your Deployment processing, optimize compute resources and cost, or enable advanced use cases with intensive workloads.
+The following configuration options enable you to customize your Deployment to get the most out of your resources on Astro:

 - Change the Deployment executor.
 - Configure Kubernetes Pod resources.